-We seek to maintain harmony with nature and we recognize the importance of improving the environment in which we operate.
+We seek to maintain harmony with nature and we recognise the importance of improving the environment in which we operate by constantly monitor the environmental impact of every facet in our operations and apply cost-efficient means of reducing the use of natural resources.
 We also communicate with our employees to ensure awareness of environmental objectives and support employee-driven environmentally protective initiatives.